Security-Onion-Solutions/securityonion-docs/idh.rst

 The IDH node utilizes OpenCanary which is a modular opensource honeypot by Thinkst.
 You can read more about it at https://github.com/thinkst/opencanary.

-OpenCanary logs can be found through :ref:`hunt` or :ref:`kibana` using the following queries:
+OpenCanary logs can be found through :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana` using the following queries:

 ::